To smooth a cloud or to pin it down: Guarantees and Insights on Score Matching in Denoising Diffusion Models: Expressiveness and Regularity Results

 \end{definition}

-For the purpose of simplicity we will be working with the OU semi-group when $\beta=1$ (denoted $U_{t}$), however, these results can be extended to the more general case.
-In the following remark, we highlight the connection between the OU semi-group, the value function and the score in DDPM.
+For simplicity we will be working with the OU semi-group when $\beta=1$ (denoted $U_{t}$), however, these results can be extended to the more general case.
+In the following remark, we highlight the connection between the OU semi-group, the value function, and the score in DDPM.